 Our first sample function was written in Python.
 As of the date of this post, the other available samples are all in PowerShell.
 We will be working with the hostmaint-alarms function.
 This function will disable alarm actions when you pop a host into maintenance mode.
 No more alerts for a host that you’re doing maintenance on!

-But first, we have a problem.
+We had a problem in the 0.2 release with secret names colliding.
 Here is the stack.yml file for our python tagging function

 Here is the sample file we used to generate the secrets named ‘vcconfig’.

 Here is the stack.yml for our host maintenance alarms function in the 0.2 release